Category theory for scientists (Old version): Monads

 \section{Monads}

-Monads would never have been invented without category theory, but they have been quite useful in formalizing algebra, calculating invariants of topological spaces, and imbedding non-functional operations into functional programming languages.
-We will mainly discuss monads in terms of how they can help us make explicit the context in which we're working, and in so doing relegate it to the background of our discussion.
+Monads would probably not have been invented without category theory, but they have been quite useful in formalizing algebra, calculating invariants of topological spaces, and imbedding non-functional operations into functional programming languages.
+We will mainly discuss monads in terms of how they can help us make modeling contexts explicit, and in so doing allow us to simplify the language we use in the model.

 Much of the following material on monads is taken from \cite{Sp3}.